luisquintanilla/mlnet-minimal-weather/README.md

 ## About the Web API

-Once the model is trained, it's hosted inside a .NET 6 ASP.NET Core Minimal Web API.
+Once the model is trained, it's hosted inside a .NET 6 ASP.NET Core Minimal Web API which also leverages some of the latest C# language features.
 The Web API consists of 3 files:

 - *Schema.cs*: Defines the `ModelInput` and `ModelOutput` classes specifying the schema of what the model expects for input and what it outputs as a prediction.
 - *TimeSeriesExtension.cs*: Helper class to load the trained time series forecasting model and register it using dependency injection.